 Alongside these achievements is the benefit of our diligence: not even one anti-solar bill passed during the legislative session, leaving the solar industry unbridled and able to move forward with strength.
 We appreciate the tremendous support from our membership to make this happen.
-A total of $1,135,000 dollars was allocated to the solar industry this year, and our members’ backing made this win possible.
+A total of 1,135,000 dollars was allocated to the solar industry this year, and our members’ backing made this big win possible.

 Anti-Solar Bills: NONE

-The Energy Storage bill will yield real-world, multi-million dollar pilot projects, and it will establish a long-term pathway for more utility-scale storage deployment throughout the State.
+The Energy Storage bill will yield real-world, multi-million dollar pilot projects, and it will establish a long-term pathway for more utility-scale storage deployment throughout Minnesota.
 This year we finished our two-year effort on this historic bill, and we are looking forward to helping our State's Investor Owned Utilities start implementing their storage projects.
 At the outset, we believe this will yield several utility-scale storage projects in the State and line up many more projects in the future.

-The Direct Current to Alternating Current switch aligns Solar*Rewards with net-metering and lets C&I solar members install about 15% more on a commercial roof.
+The Direct Current to Alternating Current switch aligns Solar*Rewards with net-metering and lets C&I solar members install about 15% more solar on a commercial roof.
 This powerful language change will improve the Solar*Rewards program.

 MnSEIA's Brightfields initiative will also lead us towards a future in which solar on closed landfills and brownfields represent a robust market.
 The study will help us determine what Closed Landfill Program sites are physically and legally capable of hosting solar installations.
 The study is an initial investment into a nascent solar on brownfields market.

-Sustainable Solar Energy from Agricultural Plant By-Products: Appropriates $185,000 from the trust fund to the Board of Regents of the University of Minnesota, Morris, to use regional plant-based agricultural by-products to fabricate solar cells for creating renewable and affordable energy.
+- Sustainable Solar Energy from Agricultural Plant By-Products: Appropriates $185,000 from the trust fund to the Board of Regents of the University of Minnesota, Morris, to use regional plant-based agricultural by-products to fabricate solar cells for creating renewable and affordable energy.

-White Earth Nation Community Solar for Economic Resilience: Appropriates $500,000 for an agreement with Rural Renewable Energy to provide 200 kW for a White Earth community-owned solar garden.
+- White Earth Nation Community Solar for Economic Resilience: Appropriates $500,000 for an agreement with Rural Renewable Energy to provide 200 kW for a White Earth community-owned solar garden.

-Commercial PACE Change: Modifies the commercial PACE (Property Assessed Clean Energy) loan program to provide more accurate and robust financing metrics for cost-effective energy improvements.
+- Commercial PACE Change: Modifies the commercial PACE (Property Assessed Clean Energy) loan program to provide more accurate and robust financing metrics for cost-effective energy improvements.

-Energy Utility Diversity Stakeholder Group: Requires the Public Utilities Commission to convene a stakeholder group to examine the opportunities for Minnesota's utilities to attract a diverse workforce.
+- Energy Utility Diversity Stakeholder Group: Requires the Public Utilities Commission to convene a stakeholder group to examine the opportunities for Minnesota's utilities to attract a diverse workforce.

-Pollinator Study and Reporting Requirements: Requires Community Solar Developers to report to MnSEIA and the Board of Water and Soil Resources about their pollinator habitat use.
+- Pollinator Study and Reporting Requirements: Requires Community Solar Developers to report to MnSEIA and the Board of Water and Soil Resources about their pollinator habitat use.